 - 100% commitment to the GIFT Fellowship opportunity.

 - Taking ownership of the GIFT experience and spending an invigorating summer working and learning.

 - Putting forth a full-time effort each week of the GIFT internship as this investment will determine the benefits of the program.
 Fellows will be a contributing member of the team, carrying out summer activities as initially articulated in the position description and subsequently developed with the mentor.

-- Actively seeking out opportunities to learn about the sponsoring organization and to identify and develop resources that may be interesting or useful to students or colleagues.
+- Actively seeking out opportunities to learn about the sponsoring organization and to identify and develop resources that may be interesting or useful to students and colleagues.

-- Participating in the GIFT orientation session, summer small group meetings, Kick-Off, End-of-Summer Celebration/Roundtables and peer mentoring and sharing workshops, as scheduled.
+- Participating in the GIFT orientation session, summer small group meetings, Kick-Off, End-of-Summer Celebration/Roundtables and peer mentoring/sharing workshops, as scheduled.